HallerPatrick/frosch/README.md

 ````
 ### Custom Themes

-You can also define custom themes by using by subclassing Style (which is just a thin wrapper
+You can also define custom themes by by subclassing Style (which is just a thin wrapper
-around pygments styles).
+around pygments styles) and pass it to the hook.
 For more information please use the [pygments docs](https://pygments.org/docs/styles/#creating-own-styles).

 ```python